View More guides on Incident Response

 SOAR Use Cases in Incident Response

 With SOAR solutions at your disposal, you can lower the risk of malware infection.
-This can be done by tracking and monitoring every malware-related activity, including mitigation and containment measures and analyzing crucial detection parameters for IOCs and threat actor TTPs.
+This can be done by tracking and monitoring every malware-related activity, including mitigation and containment measures and analyzing crucial detection parameters for indicators of compromise (IOCs) and threat actor tactics, techniques, and procedures (TTPs).

 An advanced SOAR tool can assist you in delivering 360-degree response by helping you manage incident triage, investigation, and actioning within an automated response workflow powered by cyber fusion-enabled collaboration between your internal security teams.
 Eventually, a SOAR solution reduces false alarms and analyst fatigue with streamlined post-detection and incident triage methods powered by data enhancement, correlation, and enrichment processes.